l05er29/Buck-Converter/README.md

  ## Waveform Analysis:
  Recorded and analyzed waveforms to ensure the converter met the specified performance criteria.
 ## Results and Observations
-1. Voltage Conversion:
+1. Voltage Conversion
 Successfully converted a 25V input to a stable 17.5V output with an output current of 1A.
-2. Mode Control:
+2. Mode Control
 Demonstrated effective control and operation in both CCM and DCM.
-3. Precise PWM Control:
+3. Precise PWM Control
 The TL494 module provided precise PWM control, ensuring efficient and reliable performance of the buck converter.
 ## Conclusion
 This project effectively showcased the ability to design, implement, and test a DC-DC buck converter using the TL494 module.
 The experience gained from this project will be valuable for future endeavors in power electronics and control systems.